-\$329,792 reported as deferred outflows of resources related to contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2017.
-In the year ended June 30, 2015, \$281,838 reported as deferred outflows of resources related to contributions subsequent to the measurement date was recognized as a reduction of the net pension liability in the year ended June 30, 2016.
+During the fiscal year ended June 30, 2017, \$329,792 in deferred outflows of resources related to contributions subsequent to the measurement date was recognized as a reduction of the net pension liability.
+During the fiscal year ended June 30, 2018, \$344,835 in deferred outflows of resources related to contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability.

 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized as pension expense as follows: